If free accommodation in exchange for work sounds pretty good, then volunteering in a hostel is going to be right up your alley!

 In my mind, I was totally fine with this, as my goal was to make my money go as far as possible and travel the world long-term.
 My longest stay was 6 weeks at a hostel in Sagres, a gorgeous little surf town in the south of Portugal.

-Tips for working in hostels
+Tips for working at a hostel

 Tip #1: Embrace the chaos